threefoldtech/info_grid/src/farmers/3node_building/1_create_farm.md

 ***

-## 2) Creating the Farm on the Threefold Grid
+## 2) Creating the Farm on the ThreeFold Grid

-Go on the Threefold Portal.
+Go on the ThreeFold Portal.

 ```
 https://portal.grid.tf